Improbable-AI/mujocoARViewer/README.md

 pip install mujoco-ar-viewer
 ```

-To use automatic MuJoCo XML-to-USD conversion feature (supported only on Linux and Windows via [mujoco-usd-converter](https://github.com/newton-physics/mujoco-usd-converter) from project [Newton](https://github.com/newton-physics)), use:
+To run MuJoCo XML-to-USD conversion locally (supported only on Linux and Windows via [mujoco-usd-converter](https://github.com/newton-physics/mujoco-usd-converter) from project [Newton](https://github.com/newton-physics)), use

 ```bash
 pip install "mujoco-ar-viewer[usd]"
 ```

+If not, it will use the [public-hosted server API](http://mujoco-usd-convert.xyz) for the USD conversion.

 ### VisionOS App